-Ir.
-A.F.L.
-Veth, chairman, Mr. Drs.
-E.R.
-Honée and D. Lindenbergh.
+In 2018 it appeared that the disagreement between the members of the Supervisory Board and the larger shareholders was unsolvable.
+As a result, the members of the Supervisory Board had to be replaced.
+At the Extra-Ordinary Meeting of Shareholders of July 13, 2018 three new members of the Supervisory Board were appointed: Mr Georg Werger (president), Mrs Gerdy Harteveld and Mr Per Nordling.
 Further information about the members of the Supervisory Board can be found in the report of the Supervisory Board as included in this annual report.
 All members of the Supervisory Board are independent, subject to the relevant requirements of provision 2.1.6, 2.1.7, 2.1.8 and 2.1.9 of Code.
 The composition of the Supervisory Board is such that its members are able to act critically and independently of one another and of the Executive Board and any particular vested interests.
 Each member of the Supervisory Board is capable of assessing a broad outline of the overall strategy of the Company and its business.
 As a whole, the composition is such that it enables the Supervisory Board to best carry out the variety of its responsibilities and duties to the Company and other stakeholders.
 The Supervisory Board is constituted in a balanced manner as to reflect the nature and variety of the Company's businesses and the desirability to have available expertise in such fields as finance, economics, management, legal/ corporate governance, information technology and the Company's business in general and more specifically the national and international E-Commerce market.
 The Supervisory Board members are appointed by the General Meeting of Shareholders.
 A Supervisory Board member is appointed or reappointed for a term commencing on the date of his appointment and ending at the day of the first General Meeting of Shareholders held after the fourth anniversary of this appointment.
-On March 27, 2015 the General Meeting of Shareholders approved the fourth appointment of Mr. A.F.L.
-Veth until May, 2019.

 Furthermore, the General Meeting of Shareholders approved the remuneration of the members of the Supervisory Board.
-The remuneration of Mr. Lindenbergh and Mr. Honée is $\leq$ 10k and the remuneration of Mr. Veth is $\leq$ 20k.
-The members of the Supervisory Board abstained from voting about their reappointment and remuneration.
+The annual remuneration of Mrs Harteveld and Mr Nordling is \leqslant 10k and the remuneration of Mr. Werger is \leqslant 20k.

-In the financial year 2017 the Supervisory Board met 12 times.
+In the financial year 2018 the recently appointed Supervisory Board met 3 times.
 Since the Supervisory Board comprises only three members, no separate remuneration committee and selection and appointment committee have been formed.
-The audit committee consists of all members of the Supervisory Board and meets during Supervisory Board meetings.
+The audit committee consists of all members of the Supervisory Board and meets during Supervisory

+Board meetings.
 It is the opinion of the Supervisory Board that, at present, there is no need for an internal audit function in the Company.

 The Supervisory Board avoids (the appearance of) conflicts of interests between the Company and a member of the Supervisory Board and/or a member of the Executive Board.
-In the financial year 2017, there were no conflicts of interest.
+In the financial year 2018, there were no conflicts of interest.

-Notes on the Company's corporate governance.
+Notes on the Company's corporate governance

 All members of the Executive Board and the Supervisory Board comply with the rules of Dutch corporate governance regarding the limitations of the number of board positions in Dutch large companies as all members of the Executive Board and the Supervisory Board have no other positions than their position within the Company.

-BDO Audit & Assurance B.V. has been the external auditor during the financial year 2017, being appointed at the General Meeting of Shareholders of March 31, 2017.
+BDO Audit & Assurance B.V. has been the external auditor during the financial year 2018, being appointed at the General Meeting of Shareholders of March 30, 2018.